Erebot/Plop/_sources/Buildslaves.txt

 The :envvar:`PHPx_PATH` environment variables specify additional directories to add to the :envvar:`PATH` environment variable when using the PHP version with identifier ``x``.
-You may specify multiple paths by using the appropriate separator for your operating system (eg. colon on Linux, semi-colon on Windows).
+You may specify multiple paths by using the appropriate separator for your operating system (e.g. colon on Linux, semi-colon on Windows).

 The :envvar:`PHPx_DESC` lines specify the name of the executable to use to run the PHP version with identifier ``x``.